2bit-hack/lucid/README.md

 ## NOTE

+This app is work in progress
-Create your own keys.js file with a project url and a real time database instance
+Create your own keys.js file with a project url and a Firebase real time database instance

+## Tech Stack

+React Native
+React Navigation
+React Native Paper
+Redux
+Firebase Real Time Database